Accessing gluon polarization with high-$P_T$ hadrons in SIDIS: Theoretical framework

 where $\ell$ and $\ell'$ are the incoming and scattered lepton four-momenta, $P$ and $\Ph$ are target nucleon and produced hadron four-momenta, respectively, and $X$ denotes unobserved final state particles.
 The scattering cross section for this reaction can be written as a tensor product of a leptonic tensor $L_{\mu \nu}$ and a hadronic tensor $W^{\mu \nu}$,

 where $\alpha = e^2/4\pi$ is the electromagnetic coupling, $E'$ and $\Ph^0$ are the final state lepton and hadron energies, respectively, $Q^2 = -(\ell - \ell')^2$ is the squared four-momentum transfer to the nucleon, and $s = (\ell + P)^2$ is the squared center of mass energy.
-In terms of Lorentz invariant variables, \eref{gen.xsec} can also be written as
+In terms of Lorentz invariant variables, after integrating over azimuthal angles, \eref{gen.xsec} can also be written as

 where the transverse momentum of the produced hadron $\bm{P}_{hT}$ is defined in the ``photon frame'', in which the incoming nucleon and photon are back-to-back.
 The Bjorken scaling variable $x$, lepton inelasticity $y$, and fragmentation variable $z$ in Eq.~(\ref{eq:upol.xsec}) are defined as